bebatut/slides/18/06_27_gcc/slides.md

 ![Screenshot with 2 web-browsers open side-by-side: one pointed at the current tutorial and the other at a Galaxy instance](images/interactive_hands_on.png) <!-- .element width="100%" -->

 <small>
-Usable for effective training for individual users & instructors
+Usable by individual users & instructors
 </small>

 ----